 The hardest part of replacing a valve stem from the inside is getting the tire off the rim.

-If you don’t have the tools or don’t feel comfortable with the idea of de-beading a tire, consider getting a valve changing tool kit designed to replace a valve stem from the outside, like this one from Amazon.
+If you don’t have the tools or don’t feel comfortable with the idea of de-beading a tire, consider getting a valve-changing tool kit designed to replace a valve stem from the outside.

-It can be a bit fiddly to get the hook past the old valve stem.
-Use plenty of soapy water as a lube, and be careful not to damage or scratch the rim as this could cause a leak.
+Getting the hook past the old valve stem can be a bit fiddly.
+Use plenty of soapy water as a lube, and be careful not to damage or scratch the rim, as this could cause a leak.